karma-runner/karma/docs/config/01-configuration-file.md

 ## browserNoActivityTimeout
 **Type:** Number

-**Default:** `20000`
+**Default:** `30000`

 **Description:** How long will Karma wait for a message from a browser before disconnecting from it (in ms).

 If, during test execution, Karma does not receive any message from a browser within `browserNoActivityTimeout`(ms), it will disconnect from the browser.
+The default is the one recommended by Travis (https://docs.travis-ci.com/user/gui-and-headless-browsers/#karma-and-firefox-inactivity-timeouts)

 ## browsers